 Counts, “One, two, three,” out loud while pointing to each of three squares on a light box.

-Source: California Department of Education.
+Source: California Department of Social Services.
 2016.

 Building Later